Who we are

 Payment to Tournament Organisers

-The payment to the Tournament Organiser of nett proceeds received from the sale of entries / tickets via the Payfast facility (after deducting the Transaction Charge and Fixed Cash Withdrawal Fee) will be made within one business day of the event into the designated bank account.
+The payment to the Tournament Organiser of nett proceeds received from the sale of entries / tickets via the Payfast facility (after deducting the Transaction Charge and Fixed Cash Withdrawal Fee) will be made as soon as practically possible up, to 4 business days after the booking have closed, into the designated bank account.
 Advance payments can be made by prior agreement between South African Chess Hub and the Tournament Organiser.

 Responsibilities of the Tournament Organisers